siscia/effe/README.md

 In particular the information associate with the key `name` and the key `version` are used by `effe-tool` to name the executable in a coherent way.

+## Dependencies

+`effe` dependencies are managed in the same way of the dependencies of any golang project.

+As long as the dependencies are on your gopath, effe will compile.

 ## Getting start

 The easiest and fastest way to use `effes` is using [effe-tool][effe-tool].